-Starting the second Saturday in February, we are going to re-introduce our Lunch and Learn Program.
-We started this program before Covid and are restarting it now.
-At noon on the second Saturday of the month from January to May, when the museum is closed, we are going to have a light lunch for those members who join us at our Van Wyck Homestead Museum, and we will try to also broadcast over Zoom for those members who cannot attend in-person.
+In February, we re-introduced our Lunch and Learn Program.
+We started this program before Covid and restarted it again.
+At noon on the second Saturday of the month annually in January through May, when the museum is closed, we have a light lunch for those members who join us at our Van Wyck Homestead Museum and broadcast over Zoom for those members who cannot attend in person.

-The topic for our Lunch and Learn programs is the American Revolution.
+Our Lunch and Learn programs are on the American Revolution.
 The program is from the Great Courses and is presented by Professor Allen C. Guelzo of Gettysburg College.
-Each week will advance to a new aspect of the American Revolution.
+We will explore a new aspect of the American Revolution at each event.

 Many hands make light work... and volunteering has many rewards for you too!
 Read this article called "Volunteering and its Surprising Benefits" to find out more.